Azure-Samples/communication-services-AI-customer-service-sample/README.md

     ```bash
     npm install
     ```
 3. Start the frontend app

     ```bash
     npm run start
     ```
     This will open a client server on port 3000 that serves the website files.
 By default it will connect to the localhost backend server running on port 7108

+> **Note**<br >
+>The [Voice recognition with speech-to-text](https://aka.ms/Mech-SpeechToText) feature used in the demo is in public preview.
+This preview version is provided without a service-level agreement, and we don't recommend it for production workloads.
+Certain features might not be supported or might have constrained capabilities.
+For more information, see Supplemental Terms of Use for Microsoft Azure Previews.

+>The PDF documents used in this demo contain information generated using a language model (Azure OpenAI Service).
+The information contained in these documents is only for demonstration purposes and does not reflect the opinions or beliefs of Microsoft.
+Microsoft makes no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the information contained in this document.
+All rights reserved to Microsoft.